 TITLE 68: PROFESSIONS AND OCCUPATIONS

-CHAPTER VII: DEPARTMENT OF PROFESSIONAL REGULATION
+CHAPTER VII: DEPARTMENT OF FINANCIAL AND PROFESSIONAL REGULATION

 SUBCHAPTER b: PROFESSIONS AND OCCUPATIONS

-PART 1255 INTERIOR DESIGN PROFESSION TITLE ACT
+PART 1255 REGISTERED INTERIOR DESIGNERS ACT

-SECTION 1255.30 APPROVED PROGRAMS OF INTERIOR DESIGN
+SECTION 1255.30 APPROVED PROGRAMS

-Section 1255.30 Approved Programs of Interior Design
+Section 1255.30 Approved Programs

-1) The educational institution is/was legally recognized and authorized, through appropriate agencies such as a ministry of education or higher education governing board, by the jurisdiction in which it is located at the time the degree/certificate was obtained to confer any of the degrees/certificates required for registration in accordance with Section 8 of the Act;
+1) The educational institution is legally recognized and authorized, through appropriate agencies such as a ministry of education or higher education governing board, by the jurisdiction in which it is located at the time the degree/certificate was obtained to confer any of the degrees/certificates required for registration in accordance with Section 8 of the Act;

 2) Permanent student records are maintained by the institution which summarize the credentials for admission, attendance, grades and other records of performance;

 3) The program has a designated director and a sufficient number of instructors to make certain that the educational obligations to the student are fulfilled.
-The faculty must have demonstrated competence as evidenced by degrees in their area(s) of teaching from professional colleges or institutions;
+The faculty must have demonstrated competence as evidenced by degrees in their areas of teaching from professional colleges or institutions;

 A) Drafting

-B) Two-Deminsional Design
+B) Two-Dimensional Design

 C) Three-Dimensional Design